GaloisInc/pirate/spec/elf_extensions.rst

 .. code-block:: c

                 typedef struct {
-                    Elf64_Addr sr_cap;
+                    Elf64_Word sr_cap;
                     Elf64_Word sr_enc;
                 } Elf64_GAPS_symreq;

 ``sr_cap``
-    The address of a string of capability indices in ``.gaps.capstrtab`` indicating capability and sensitivity
-    requirements for the ``.symtab`` entry with the corresponding index.
+    The address of a string of capability indices in ``.gaps.captab`` indicating capability and sensitivity requirements for the ``.symtab`` entry with the corresponding index.

 ``sr_enc``
     If this symbol was annotated with ``enclave_only(e)``, the index